 The application of heat and light can convert CBGV to CBD.
 There are even suggestions that the relationship between CBGV and CBD is similar to that of THCV and THC.

-The effects get more interesting as CBGV helps in the metabolism of CBD.
-It can also help dampen the effect of THC on cell receptors.
-CBGV is seen as a stimulator for other cannabis cannabinoids for them to better fuse to the Endocannabinoid System (ECS) receptors.
+The effects get more interesting from here.
+CBGV seems to help in the metabolism of cannabidiol (CBD).
+It can also help dampen the effect of THC on CB receptors within the endocannabinoid system.
+CBGV is seen as a stimulant for other cannabis cannabinoids to help them interact more efficiently with different receptors.

-Looking at the way CBGV works in the body, we can say it supports the effects of other cannabinoids by boosting them.
-This implies that CBGV has medicinal benefits.
+Looking at the way CBGV works in the body, we can say it might actually enhance the effects of other cannabinoids.
+There are some schools of thought that believe CBGV enhances the benefits of medical marijuana, too.

-While other cannabinoids are known for their anti-inflammatory benefit, CBGV according to a procedure carried out through non-psychotropic medication is said to be able to treat acne.
+While other cannabinoids are known for their anti-inflammatory benefits, CBGV according to a procedure carried out through non-psychotropic medication is said to be able to treat acne.

 CBG is known for its effects in draining aqueous fluid in the eye.
 Used in combination with CBGV helps in relieving painful intraocular pressure.
 This is made possible because of the anti-inflammatory and antibacterial methods of action that CBGV and CBG share.